pixelbrackets/git_cheat_sheet/git_cheat_sheet.md

 Use rebase with care!
 It will rewrite the history and therefore requires additional efforts when working with a team!
 Dont rebase unless every project member knows about the required workflow!

+* Rewrite commits from HEAD until given commit

+		git rebase -i <commit ID>

+	_Opens an editable rebase command list - reorder the commands to change commit order, remove a line to delete the commit, change the preceded keyword to change the command_

+	`p|pick` _keep commit_
+	`r|reword` _use commit, but edit the commit message_
+	`e|edit` _use commit, but halt the rebase sequence to change the commit (use `git commit --amend -a`)_ `s|squash` _use commit, but meld into previous commit_

 * Rebase your current HEAD onto <branch>

 		git rebase <branch>

-	_Merges all commits of given branch and applies new commits of the local branch on top (creates new commit IDs)_
+	_Merges all commits of given branch and applies new commits of the local branch on top (creates new commit IDs for these)_

 * Abort a rebase